-The undergraduate elementary education major is designed to help students develop knowledge and skills necessary for effective teaching in today's elementary schools.
+The undergraduate inclusive childhood education major is designed to help students develop knowledge and skills necessary for effective teaching in today's elementary schools.

 Students are prepared for the teaching profession in a way that is reflective of Franciscan service to others - an ideal that is central to the mission of St. Bonaventure University.

 Students choosing to enroll in the Elementary and Children with Disabilities (Special Education) program prepare for New York teacher certification in Childhood Education (grades 1–6) with dual certification in Children with Disabilities (grades 1-6).
 Graduates from our programs can be found in school districts all over the country, and should you want to teach outside of New York, our Certification Office will give you advice about obtaining certificates in other states.